MathyouMB/bookstore/docs/prompt.md

 Design and implement an application for an online bookstore (Look Inna Book).

-This application lets users browse a collection of books that are available in the bookstore.
+This application lets users browse a collection of books that are available in the bookstore.  [done]

     Models
         Book